Archive for the ‘Judgement’ Category

 The last two days at sea, we dined in private restaurants.
 I took notes of our conversation.
 David indulged my writing and editing until he complained that I wasn’t paying enough attention to eating.
 Writing seemed to be the one habit I could not ignore.
 It was my solace.
 That last night, when passing along the southwest coast of Cuba, the rough waters of the sea made walking unstable.
 Before midnight, we packed our bags and placed them in the hallway outside the cabin door.

 • Past, present, and future time collided: Chávez’s death in 2013 led me to think about Papá’s in 1997.
-The year before, I had taken him to Urgencias at a private hospital.
+The year before, I had taken him to urgent care at a private hospital.
 A neurologist there said he had suffered a brain injury and there was little to be done.
 He was 74.
 He could no longer speak.
 Suddenly, surprisingly, he sat up in anger; something obviously gnawed at him deeply.
 He threatened.

 • To the bitter end, your father was tormented.
 You could neither appease nor redeem him.